 - juice of 1 fresh lemon

-Cook for 16-22 minutes.
-(The cooking time will vary slightly based on how many crabs you’re cooking.
-For 1-2 crabs, check for doneness after 16 minutes.
+- Cook for 15-20 minutes.
+The cooking time will vary slightly based on how many crabs you’re cooking and the size of the crabs.
+For 1-2 average-sized crabs, check for doneness after 15 minutes.

 - Homemade Scallop Pizza, an Easy Seafood Pizza Recipe - January 9, 2023